What's the Federal Poverty Level?

 The Federal Poverty Level is used to decide who's eligible for government health insurance programs like Medicaid.
 How your income compares to the Federal Poverty Level also decides whether you can get help paying for your plan.
 This help is called a subsidy.

-If your income is between 100 to 400 percent above the Federal Poverty Level, you could be eligible for the Advanced Premium Tax Credit subsidy.
+If your income is between 100 to 400 percent above the Federal Poverty Level, you may be eligible for the Advanced Premium Tax Credit subsidy.
 It lowers what you pay each month for your health plan.

 If your income is between 138 to 250 percent above the Federal Poverty Level, you could be eligible for both the tax credit subsidy and Cost Sharing Reduction.
 This subsidy means you qualify for silver plans with lower cost-sharing amounts, like deductibles and coinsurance.